Migracode-Barcelona/old-syllabus-contents/html-css/week-1/lesson.md

 ### Exercise (10 minutes)

-_Paired Programming Challenge_

-Work in pairs to determine where to place these new Tags and Attributes in the index.html file.
+Determine where to place these new Tags and Attributes in the index.html file.
 Who benefits when we write "semantic" HTML?

 ## CSS Selectors